Tax Issues when moving from New Zealand to Canada

 If you have operated the rental property prior to your departure (or convert it from principal residence to rental as you leave NZ) then you should get a property valuation before departure.
 Canada will set the “purchase” price (for the purpose of capital gains) at the fair market value at the date of entry.

-If you sell the property while a resident of Canada (or leave Canada before selling) you will be subject to Canadian capital gains based on the change of value between the date of arrival and date of sale/departure.
+If you sell the property while a resident of Canada (or leave Canada before selling with more than 5 years in Canada) you will be subject to Canadian capital gains based on the change of value between the date of arrival and date of sale/departure.
 You should also pay attention to the Bright Line Rules in New Zealand.
 If you have owned the property for less than 10 years any gain on the sale of the property in NZ may be subject to income tax.
 In addition, tax withholding as a Non-resident may be deducted as Residential Land Withholding Tax.
 NZ tax on the gain may be eligible for a Foreign Tax Credit on your Canadian tax return, but is likely to exceed the Canadian tax and therefore you will not be able to claim all of it.

 You do not need to liquidate your KiwiSaver before departing NZ.
 However, emigrating from NZ is one allowable reason for withdrawing your Kiwisaver funds, but can only be done after the fact.
 While you can continue to put funds into Kiwisaver, there is no significant advantage to doing so, especially given the tax-preferred Canadian RRSP options.

 You should notify your scheme provider that you will be non-resident as different Withholding tax rates will apply.
 Please see the comments on PIE Investments under “Other Investments.”